hhvm/user-documentation/admin-deploy.md

    $ eb init
    ```

-8. Rebase your repo to get the lastest and greatest changes
+8. Rebase your repo to get the lastest and greatest changes; re-create the autoloader information, just in case new classes were added.

    ```
    $ git fetch && git rebase origin/master # or another branch name instead of origin/master, if applicable
+   $ hhvm composer.phar dump-autoload
    ```
+   **NOTE**: This is first step you will need to do for future pushes from the same checkout.

 9. After making one or more updates, you will want to push to AWS.
 From your checkout, push to staging with:

    ```
    $ bin/deploy-to-staging.sh
    ```

-   **NOTE**: This is first step you will need to do for future pushes from the same checkout.

 10. Once the deploy script is finished and you have successfully deployed, do a fetch and merge via `git pull` and then push the AWS commit to the `user-documentation` repo. **Do not** `rebase`, so that the history before that commit keeps on matching what was actually pushed.